 There’s a saying among threat detection and response professionals: “Content is king, but context is queen.”
 Both are necessary to run an effective incident response program.
 Applying meaningful metadata associated to signals allows analysts to determine if such signals are malicious or benign.

-One of the most critical components of effective threat detection and response is prioritizing the signals that matter the most.
+One of the most critical components of effective threat intelligence is prioritizing the signals that matter the most.
 The best way to pinpoint the alerts that matter the most is with a combination of context provided by security tools (i.e. endpoint detection and response solutions), artificial intelligence, threat intelligence, and the knowledge base of the human operator.

 Context helps pinpoint where a signal originated, the current stage of the attack, related events, and the potential impact to the business.